J. K. Gill Company: History

-In 1922 the company began construction of a new headquarters at Fifth and Stark under the direction of architects Sutton & Whitney.
+In 1922, J.K.
+Gill began construction of a new headquarters at Fifth and Stark under the direction of architects Sutton & Whitney.
 Estimated cost of the eight-story building was $300,000, and total cost including land and furnishings was about $600,000.
 At that time, J.K.
 Gill was considered the largest distributor of books in the Pacific Northwest and the largest business of its kind in any city in the United States the size of Portland.

 From at least the 1880s, publication of books, lithographs, and maps was also part of the business.
 Gill's Dictionary of the Chinook Jargon was a standard reference for trappers and traders doing business among the Chinook people.

 After the death of founder Joseph K. Gill in 1931, the company continued to grow.
 In the 1960s a shift away from downtown stores began, and by 1990 the chain's stores were located mostly in shopping malls.